The Robert J. Lavidge Global Marketing Research Prize

 Marketing practitioners or educators from anywhere in the world, who have demonstrated success in implementing a research procedure with practical implications, are eligible for this award.
 The procedure must have resulted in a significant advancement in the marketing research field.
 Such advancements might be methodological (i.e., in statistics or research procedures) or process-based (such as presentation methods or qualitative approaches).

 Additionally, consideration will be given to advancements in closely related fields, such as marketing statistics, that also have a specific and significant impact on the marketing research field.
+Research of the winning practitioner or educator should be widely available and easy to disseminate throughout the industry.

 Procedures must have been implemented within the preceding five calendar years.